adriandoonan/improv-toolbox/src/content/exercises/cliffweb-find-yes-and-in-a-real-conversation.md

 ---
-name: "Find yes and in a real conversation"
+name: Find yes and in a real conversation
-purpose: "Homework"
+purpose: Homework
-shortDescription: "This exercise allows you to practice Yes And outside of the classroom or rehearsal studio.
-Recognizing how Yes And naturally occurs will make you better at using this concept in your scene work."
-description: |
+shortDescription: Watch out for improv patterns in the real world.
-  Watch out for improv patterns in the real world.
+description: Watch out for improv patterns in the real world.
 We want our scenes to be believable and what better way than listening to real, honest-to-dog conversations in the streets.
-focus: "Homework"
+focus: Homework
 tags:
-  - "Homework"
+- Homework
-  - "UCB Manual"
+- UCB Manual
 source: UCB Manual
 credit: UCB
 ---